Zodomo/Thoth/README.md

 terms that cannot be directly included in smart contracts because of their size, uncertainty, or incompatibility with the EVM.

 Users can bring any contract in PDF form to THOTH to be bound.
+This can be provided by one party's lawyer, custom written by the parties, or selected from an external leal repository such as OpenLaw (https://www.openlaw.io/).

+<b>THOTH and its developers can provide no legal advice or opinions as to
+  the legality of any contracts agreed to and executed on THOTH.
+Use of and reliance of THOTH is entirely at the user's risk.</b>